61j3t/Client-Management-API/README.md

    npm install
    ```
 3. **Set Up Environment Variables**:
-   Create a `.env` file in the root of your project and add the following variables:
+   Create a `src/.env` file in the root of your project and add the following variables:

    ```plaintext
    PORT=3000